 Change velocity is architectural, too

-Clear module boundaries and contracts let teams evolve the product without cascading regressions.
+Blurry module boundaries turn every edit into a cascade of regressions.
+Clear boundaries and contracts let teams evolve the product without touching neighbouring parts of the system.

 Architecture keeps growth from turning chaotic